bparanj/crystal/programming/iac/docs/deployer/rails-deploy.md

 ## Iteration #5

 In Ansible, `playbook_dir` is a special variable that provides the absolute path to the directory of the currently running playbook.
 It is one of Ansible's magic variables, which are automatically available and do not need to be set by the user.
-This variable is particularly useful when you need to reference files or templates relative to the location of your playbook.
+This variable is useful when you need to reference files or templates relative to the location of your playbook.

 For example, if you have a structure like this: